maxkagamine/Kagamine.Extensions/README.md

 var json = JsonSerializer.Serialize(dates, options); // "AIAeAnm5yQgAAN2OMhbKCA=="
 ```

+To deserialize an array as ValueArray&lt;T&gt; (as System.Text.Json cannot natively deserialize to a custom readonly collection), use the JsonValueArrayConverter.
+Both converters have generic versions to mix-and-match for specific T's.

 ## Logging

 A small extension method inspired by SerilogMetrics, which I've used on a number of projects in the past: